 - An employee aggrieved by a prohibited personnel action or retaliatory action as a result of making a protected disclosure may bring a civil action in the Superior Court of the District of Columbia or challenge the supervisor’s action in an administrative review, arbitration, or adjudication of that action.
 A civil action shall be filed within one year after a violation occurs or within one year after the employee first becomes aware of the violation.
 Judicial relief and damages include, but are not limited to, injunction, reinstatement to the same position held before the prohibited personnel action or to an equivalent position, and reinstatement of the employee’s seniority rights, restoration of lost benefits, back pay and interest on back pay, compensatory damages, reasonable costs and attorney fees.

 Employees and supervisors interested in learning more about their rights and responsibilities on this subject may refer to the full text of the District government whistleblower law in DC Official Code § 1-615.51 et seq.
 (2001 Ed.; 2006 Repl.), as amended or contact the Office of the Inspector General at 1 (800) 521-1639.

-If you have any questions about your duties, protections that may cover you, including any limits on those protections or possible financial incentives for reporting misconduct, contact Darrin P. Sobin, assistant attorney general and DC ethics counselor in the Office of the Attorney General, the Office of the Inspector General, or the Office of the General Counsel in the Executive Office of the Mayor.
+If you have any questions about your duties, protections that may cover you, including any limits on those protections or possible financial incentives for reporting misconduct, contact the Office of the Inspector General.